TheChemistAstronaut/BMS-UAF-Liveries/README.md

 # BMS-UAF-Liveries
-A Ukrainian Air Force Livery pack for the F16 as modeled in Falcon 4.0 BMS (WIP)
+A Ukrainian Air Force Livery pack for the F16 as modeled in Falcon 4.0 BMS (WIP) To install, drop the .DDS files into "Falcon BMS 4.36\Data\TerrData\Objects\KoreaObj" or your appropriate theatre directory.

 Based on the textures template posted by Benchmark Sims dema here - https://forum.falcon-bms.com/topic/23693/4-36-f16-textures-templates